Children's Live-Action TV comedy centred on the wholly inept Paul and Barry Chuckle. Debuted in 1987.

 - The Comically Serious: No Slacking.

-- Early Installment Weirdness: The show started out in The Eighties as "Chucklehounds", with Paul and Barry in dog costumes, before quickly changing to the format we all know and love.
+- Early Installment Weirdness: The show started out in The 80s as "Chucklehounds", with Paul and Barry in dog costumes, before quickly changing to the format we all know and love.

-- The first series of Chucklevision proper was studio-based with Paul and Barry as presenters.
+- The first and second series of Chucklevision proper were studio-based with Paul and Barry as presenters.
 It also featured Liverpool actor Billy Butler telling stories in a segment called "Armchair Theatre".
 (As Mersey Tales, this segment later became a show in its own right).

 - Ditto Aliens: Lampshaded in an episode involving a "Freaky Friday" Flip (see below).
 Paul gets his brain swapped with an alien and Barry notices the Commander looks the same.
 Paul then impersonates the commander and tells the alien to switch the minds back.